R8000: History

 Development of the R8000 started in the early 1990s at Silicon Graphics, Inc. (SGI).
 The R8000 was specifically designed to provide the performance of circa 1990s supercomputers with a microprocessor instead of a central processing unit (CPU) built from many discrete components such as gate arrays.
 At the time, the performance of traditional supercomputers was not advancing as rapidly as reduced instruction set computer (RISC) microprocessors.
 It was predicted that RISC microprocessors would eventually match the performance of more expensive and larger supercomputers at a fraction of the cost and size, making computers with this level of performance more accessible and enabling deskside workstations and servers to replace supercomputers in many situations.

 First details of the R8000 emerged in April 1992 in an announcement by MIPS Computer Systems detailing future MIPS microprocessors.
 In March 1992, SGI announced it was acquiring MIPS Computer Systems, which became a subsidiary of SGI called MIPS Technologies, Inc. (MTI) in mid-1992.
 Development of the R8000 was transferred to MTI, where it continued.
 The R8000 was expected to be introduced in 1993, but it was delayed until mid-1994.
 The first R8000, a 75 MHz part, was introduced on 7 June 1994.
 It was priced at US$2,500 at the time.
 In mid-1995, a 90 MHz part appeared in systems from SGI.
 The R8000's high cost and narrow market (technical and scientific computing) restricted its market share, and although it was popular in its intended market, it was largely replaced with the cheaper and generally better performing R10000 introduced January 1996.

 Users of the R8000 were SGI, who used it in their Power Indigo2 workstation, Power Challenge server, Power ChallengeArray cluster and Power Onyx visualization system.
 In the November 1994 TOP500 list, 50 systems out of 500 used the R8000.
 The highest ranked R8000-based systems were four Power Challenges at positions 154 to 157.
 Each had 18 R8000s.
+SGI claimed a floating-point throughput of 300 million instructions per second, a SPECfp92 rating of 310, and a more modest SPECint92 rating of 108.